naimurerahaman/java-project/README.md

 # java-project
 This is my first java project.
-Where I tried to create a tour agnecy software from where people can buy tickets, packages and so on.
+Where I tried to create a tour agency software from where people can buy tickets, packages and so on.